pydicom/pynetdicom/docs/examples/verification.rst

            # If the verification request succeeded this will be 0x0000
            print('C-ECHO request status: 0x{0:04x}'.format(status.Status))
        else:
-           print('Connection timed out, aborted or invalid response from peer')
+           print('Connection timed out, was aborted or received invalid response')

        # Release the association
        assoc.release()